symeneses/MLS-C01/3_modelling/SageMakerAlgorithms.md

 ## Object2Vec

-[//]: <> (TODO Extend as it's unique in AWS)

 Create vectors or embeddings of high-dimensional objects, where similar objects are close.
+Two **Encoders** convert the two **Input** channels in vectors on a fixed length which are the input to a **Comparator**, which scores the relation of the pairs.
+The algorithm aims to find encoders that minimize the difference between the values calculated by the comparator and the given label.
-Similar to Word2Vec, encoding sentences or paragraphs.
+Similar to Word2Vec, encoding sentences or paragraphs in vectors which can be used as features in downstream tasks.
+Useful for recommendation systems as well.

 **Input**
 - Pairs of integer token lists, these can be of different size
 - The label can be a tag with the relation of the pairs or the strength of their relation
+- Supported only in File mode with JSON lines as input
+- Optional test and validation channels

 **Training**
+- It runs on CPU or on multiple GPUs in a single instance
 - Encoders are Average-pooled embeddings, Hierarchical CNNs or BiLSTMs.
 - With the environment variable `INFERENCE_PREFERRED_MODE`, it can be selected which embeddings are loaded in the GPU for inference (`classification` or `embeddings`)
+- Special Hyperparameters:
+  - `token_embedding_dim`: input layer dimension
+  - `enc_dim`: encoding dimension
+  - `negative_sampling_rate`: ratio of negative to positive samples to be created automatically
+  - `comparator_list`: ways to compare the embedding: `hadamard` (element-wise product), `concat` (concatenation), and `abs_diff` (absolute difference).
+It can take multiple options, concatenating vectors in the given order.

 ## Image Classification